LucreziaPonti/Reuleaux_new/README.md

 # Reuleaux_new
-This repository contains the results obtained on the Reuleaux package (ORIGINAL REPO: https://wiki.ros.org/reuleaux) done for the thesis:
+This repository contains the results obtained with the work done on the Reuleaux package (ORIGINAL REPO: https://wiki.ros.org/reuleaux) for the thesis:
 **idk how it will actually be called**

 This work is a further developement from the previous work on the thesis **Reuleaux Optimization of Base Placement for Mobile Robots in a Kitchen Environment**, and takes its results (contained in the repo https://github.com/LucreziaPonti/tesi_reuleaux_tiago) as a starting point.